amir1715/Cross_Docking_Bash/README.md

 # Cross_Docking_Bash
-# Cross docking of multiple receptors and ligands with Linux Ubuntu
+# Cross docking of multi receptors and ligands using Autodock Vina with Linux Ubuntu